Elizabeth Morrissy Honors Program

 Named in honor of Elizabeth Morrissy, Ph.D., a distinguished professor of history, political science and economics at Notre Dame for 40 years, the program provides opportunities for students to experience the kind of excitement in learning that Dr. Morrissy inspired.

 The Honors Program offers both general education and interdisciplinary seminars.
 It supports learning through experience with internships, service learning, directed research and honors conference presentations.
-The Elizabeth Morrissy Honors House provides welcoming study areas, a seminar room for classes as well as individual and group activities, and a comfortable lounge where students interact with other honors students and faculty.
+The Otenasek House of the Elizabeth Morrissy Honors House provides welcoming study areas, a seminar room for classes as well as individual and group activities, and a comfortable lounge where students interact with other honors students and faculty.

 Morrissy Scholars embrace many exclusive opportunities—from studying and gathering in the charming, cozy Morrissy House, to visiting our sister college in Tokyo.
 They are intellectually curious honor students, active learners and global citizens.